Richard Bränströms research group

 Health inequalities and minority stress – How can biopsychosocial models and theories help us understand the increased health risks of stigmatized populations?
 What psychological and social factors can explain lesbian, gay, bisexual, and transgender (LGBT) individuals’ disproportionate experiences with poor mental health?

 Health inequalities and minority stress

 The overarching goal of the research in our group is to generate greater knowledge concerning factors influencing the health and well-being of vulnerable populations, and to develop easily disseminated interventions to improve resilience in these groups.
-In this research, we try to identify psychological and social determinants of health and health-related behaviors, and to study the effects of internet-based psychological treatments.
+In this research, we try to identify psychological social, and biological determinants of health and health-related behaviors, and to study the effects of internet-based psychological treatments.

 During the past several years, our main focus has been on studies of how psychological, social, biological, and contextual factors influence the health of lesbian, gay, bisexual, transgender, and queer (LGBTQ) individuals.
 Richard Bränström’s research group is influenced by an intersectional perspective and applies theories and methods from a number of research fields such as psychology, public health sciences, and social-epidemiology to understand the effect of stigma and discrimination on inequalities in health.

 In the research group a number of studies are ongoing testing the efficacy of internet-based psychological interventions to increase resilience and decrease psychological distress both among different patient groups, and among sexual minority adolescents and young adults.

 - Psychological, social, biological, and contextual determinants of health in LGBT-populations

 - The effects of LGBT-affirmative psychological interventions on mental health outcomes

 - Stress-reduction interventions in populations at increased risk of poor mental health

 - Biopsychosocial models to promote health behavior change and prevention